drvinceknight/gt/_assessment/index.md

 You are able to use code to tackle the numerical computations to allow you to delve further in to the investigation you choose.

+You will evidence your work with 2 mediums:

+1. A 2 page paper
+2. A 15 minute recorded presentation

+Your final submission should include the following **3** files:

+1. A `main.pdf` file: the pdf file for a 2 page paper.
+2. A `presentation.mp4` (or similar file format): the video recording of [your 15 minute presentation]({{ site.baseurl }}/topics/presenting-mathematics.html)
+3. A `contribution.md` file: a file describing the contributions of every member of your group.

 ## [Marking criteria](#marking-criteria)